How High Is Annapurna Base Camp

 What is the difficulty of the Annapurna Base Camp Trek?

-The Annapurna Base Camp trek difficulty is moderate and requires good health and fitness.
-The trails are physically demanding, as the trek leads to steep ascends and descends.
+The Annapurna Base Camp trek is considered moderate in difficulty and requires good health and fitness.
+The trails are physically demanding, as the trek involves steep ascents and descents.
 Likewise, trekkers must walk 5 to 6 hours daily on varied terrains throughout the trek.
 It takes around 12 days to complete the trek.

 What permits are necessary for the Annapurna Base Camp Trek?

 The Annapurna Base Camp Trek requires a TIMS (Trekkers Information Management System) card and an ACAP (Annapurna Conservation Area Project Entry Permit).
 Trekkers can obtain the permits via a registered trekking agency in Kathmandu or Pokhara.
-My Everest Trip’s 12-day ABC Trek includes the permits.
+My 12-day Everest Trip’s ABC Trek includes the necessary licenses.

 Is there a risk of altitude sickness during Annapurna Base Camp Trek?